scriby/browser-harness/README.md

     driver.setUrl('http://localhost:8000/index.html', done);
   });

-  //This test uses the _it method defined above, which lets code be written in "blocking style" _it('Finds the h1 element', function(done){
+  //This test uses the _it method defined above,
+  //which lets code be written in "blocking style" _it('Finds the h1 element', function(done){
     //findVisible finds an element only if it exists and is visible
     //It accepts any jQuery selector